The role of the spa therapist is a versatile one, requiring a great deal of knowledge, training and skills in a variety of different areas.

 You should only work in a public-facing career if you actually like the idea of being around people and touching them all day!

 Requirements for being a spa therapist more generally will typically include:

 - Experience at a reputable salon or spa

 - The practice of all physical skills, from massages to manicures

 - Impeccable English language and communication skills, even better if you speak additional languages

 - Moderate computer skills and a general understanding of how to use social media

 - A positive mental attitude and an optimistic outlook on life – nobody wants a gloomy spa therapist, right?

-- A relevant degree or certification, and an up to date license to practise in the state you’re applying to work
+- A relevant degree or certification, and an up-to-date license to practice in the state you’re applying to work

 - Previous experience in sales (though this is normally an asset rather than a necessary requirement)